I-Am-Dench/nimbus-launcher/README.md

 To set up a patch server, you need an HTTP/HTTPS server which complies with the custom [TPP Protocol](/PATCHING.md).

-If you are not integrating the TPP with your own server, a simple patch server can be found here: [nimbus-patcher](https://github.com/I-Am-Dench/nimbus-patcher).
+If you are not integrating the TPP Protocol onto your own server, a simple patch server can be found here: [nimbus-patcher](https://github.com/I-Am-Dench/nimbus-patcher).

 ### Patch Server Authentication (Optional)

-Whenever the launcher makes a patch server request, if the `Patch Token` settings is not empty, it will include a custom header which complies with the TPP Protocol.
-The patch server should verify that the token is valid before sending any patch content.
+Whenever the launcher makes a patch server request, if the `Patch Token` setting is not empty, it will include a custom header which complies with the TPP Protocol.
+The patch server should verify that the token is valid before sending any patch contents.

-The patch token should be included within the exported `server.xml` file, but can still be changed by editing the local server configuration through the settings window.
+The patch token should be included within the exported `server.xml` file, but it can still be changed by editing the local server configuration through the settings window.